-Use this item to enable or disable a power management scheme.
-If you enable power management, you can use the items below to set the power management operation.
+Use this item to select a power management scheme.
 Both APM and ACPI are supported.

 Suspend Time Out

 This sets the timeout for Suspend mode in minutes.
 If the time selected passes without any system activity, the computer will enter power-saving Suspend mode.